Geographers' A–Z Street Atlas: In popular culture

 The London A–Z is a plot device in "The Blind Banker", the second episode of the first series of the BBC drama Sherlock when the protagonist is attempting to decipher a book code used by an international smuggling ring based on a book "everybody owns".
 After attempting to decipher the code using a dictionary and the Bible, Sherlock goes out into Baker Street and appropriates a copy of the A–Z after seeing it being used by a couple of tourists.

-2012 Olympics

-Geographers' A–Z Map Company was the official supplier of atlases and maps for the 2012 Olympic Games and 2012 Paralympic Games and produced detailed maps for the Olympic Park in Stratford, as well as all the other venues that were used during the games in London and throughout the United Kingdom.
-They produced three special maps detailing transport information on getting to the venues and also provided information on events related to the 2012 Cultural Olympiad.
-In addition, A–Z provided special sections relating to the Games in their 2012 editions of their main UK-wide and local maps.
+Alternative rock band Vampire Weekend mentions using the A-Z to "surf the U.K." in their song "California English" from their 2010 album Contra.